guanquann/Stocksera/README.md

 - [x] Sort hedge funds holdings
 - [x] Add 30 days graph for trending reddit tickers
 - [x] Show ranking of tickers in reddit and compare it with its price
+- [x] Improve speed of website (although I feel that the major issue lies with pythonanywhere-the website I'm hosting instead, since it runs smoothly locally)
+    - Solved by caching tickers' information when market is closed and caching financial data
 - [ ] Add trending symbols on r/cryptocurrency
-- [ ] Improve speed of website (although I feel that the major issue lies with pythonanywhere-the website I'm hosting instead, since it runs smoothly locally)
 - [ ] Income Statement and Cash Flow for Financial data
 - [ ] Show theta, delta, gamma in Options data
 - [ ] Show performance of Reddit ETF vs SPY